learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 The first tools we're going to install are the Xcode Command Line Tools.
 [Xcode][] is a suite of development tools from Apple, including tools for building Mac and iPhone applications.
-For this course, we only need the command line tools, as many other tools rely on them.
+We only need the command line tools, as many other tools rely on them, so we can skip downloading all of Xcode.
 Run the following to install them:

 ```sh
 xcode-select --install
 ```

 You will be prompted to install Xcode Command  Line Tools.
 Agree and allow the install to continue.
 You may need to provide your computer's password.

 > **Important:** If the Xcode Command Line Tools aren't installed, you may encounter
 > errors later on when working with gems like `sqlite3`.
 To double check that everything is installed,